Dartmoor Pony Society Bye-laws

 i.
 The Stallion used must be in possession of a Dartmoor Pony Society ‘Artificial Insemination Stallion Permit’.

 ii.
-It is the responsibility of the stallion owner to send the Registration Secretary of the DPS a ‘Certificate of Semen Collection’ within 28 days on each occasion that semen is collected from his stallion/stallions.
+It is the responsibility of the stallion owner to send the Passport Officer of the DPS a ‘Certificate of Semen Collection’ within 28 days on each occasion that semen is collected from his stallion/stallions.
 If fresh/chilled semen is used a copy of this form must accompany the Equitainer.

 iii.
 The mare must be DNA tested at owners expense, before being inseminated.
 It is the responsibility of the mare owner to send a Veterinary Surgeon/ Qualified AI Technician’s ‘Certificate of Artificial Insemination of a Mare’ to the Registration Secretary in addition to the usual registration forms.
 The Certificate must contain the following information:

 a) Insemination date and signature of the Veterinary Surgeon/Qualified AI technician.

 b) The name of the mare and DPS registration number